Term

 Wholesalers and retailers are two popular types of merchants.
 Besides them, newer types of merchants like ecommerce merchants have emerged and earned a stake in the marketplace.
 Here’s how each of these merchants operates.

-Ecommerce isn’t without risks because of the boarding process that involves multiple credit checks and undertaking before applying a payment method.
-Stolen credits and eCommerce fraud are some problems merchants need to consider before setting up shop.
+eCommerce isn’t without risks because of the boarding process that involves multiple credit checks and undertakings before applying a payment method.
+Stolen credits and eCommerce fraud are some problems merchants need to consider before setting up a shop.

 A retail merchant, also known as a retailer, buys goods from a wholesaler and sells them to the end-user for a profit.
 Essentially, they act as middlemen between the manufacturer and the customer.
 Manufacturers generate ideas and produce a fine product, while retailers are involved in smoothing the selling process and reaching more customers.